'Transformers' turns into box office behemoth with $100 million opening

 | LOS ANGELES/NEW YORK

-LOS ANGELES/NEW YORK "Transformers: Age of Extinction," the fourth in the series of films about form-changing Autobot robots that save the planet, powered up with $100 million in box office sales, jump-starting a sleepy summer with the year's biggest opening weekend.
+LOS ANGELES/NEW YORK "Transformers: Age of Extinction," the fourth in the series of films about form-changing Autobot robots that save the planet, powered up with $100 million (58.72 million pounds)in box office sales, jump-starting a sleepy summer with the year's biggest opening weekend.

+"22 Jump Street," starring Channing Tatum and Jonah Hill, was second with $15.4 million in its third week in theaters, according to studio estimates.

 "Transformers: Age of Extinction" stars Mark Wahlberg in his first outing taking on the evil Dinobots.
 The series' three previous installments, starring Shia LeBeouf, generated nearly $2.7 billion in worldwide sales, according to Box Office Mojo.